skovy/skovy.dev/content/blog/codemod-workflow/index.md

 ### Writing the code

-Now we've picked the right parser, and have a high level understanding of the AST for the code snippet we care about.
-It's time to actually write the code.
+After understanding the relevant AST for the code snippet, it's time to write the code.
 As seen, the AST names and structure can be complex.
 As a result, it's easy to make a typo when working with properties and node names, or forget to check that the node is the correct type.